ivan-gorynin-ml/strapi-cms-explore/src/api/README.md

 #### Request Body Structure

 The body must contain a `data` field with an **array** of emergency contact objects.
-Each object represents either an update to an existing contact or a new contact to create.
+Each object represents either an update to an existing contact, a deletion, or a new contact to create.

 **Critical Point:** Unlike Person and IdentityDocument which accept a single object, EmergencyContact requires an **array** in the `data` field.